Teaching Kids About Privacy and Personal Boundaries - Baby Chick

 Share

 My daughter absolutely insists on having important conversations with me while I’m in the bathroom.
-Whether it be sneaking off for a quick wee or trying to wash my hair in peace, there she is, telling me about her day or asking me what we are having for dinner.
-All I ask is for a few moments of privacy; that’s not too much to ask for, right?
-But it does bring me to an important point.
-How to teach privacy to kids, when do we need to start teaching it, and why is it important?
+Whether it’s sneaking off for a quick wee or trying to wash my hair in peace, there she is, telling me about her day or asking what we’re having for dinner.
+All I ask is for a few moments of privacy.
+But moments like this raise an important question about how and when we teach privacy to kids, and why it matters.

 How to Teach the Concept of Privacy to Kids

-Let’s examine some ways to explain privacy to your child, teach them to respect other people’s privacy, and communicate their boundaries.
+Below are practical, age-appropriate ways to explain privacy to your child, help them respect others’ privacy, and communicate their own boundaries.

 Explain What Personal Space Looks Like

-Consent is tricky for little people to understand, but the conversation should start when they are very young.
+Consent can be tricky for young people to understand, but the conversation should start when they are very young.
 This includes sharing information that their genitals or parts of their body covered by a bathing suit are private and using their correct names (penis, vulva, or vagina).
 It’s also about modeling how to ask for consent and respect boundaries.3

 For example, even when they are babies, you can narrate things like bathing them or changing their nappies.
-We need to clean and change them (that’s not negotiable) but helping them feel part of the process can increase their sense of comfort.
-As they age, it will be about seeing their developmental capacity and inviting them to take care of their personal care.
+We need to clean and change them (that’s not negotiable), but helping them feel part of the process can increase their sense of comfort.
+As they age, it will be about recognizing their developmental capacity and encouraging them to take care of their personal needs.

 Also, teach them that “one yes doesn’t mean a forever yes” because maybe on one visit, they want to hug a favorite relative goodbye, but on another, they don’t.
 They need your support to know that this is not just fine but accepted and supported.